TechifyDev1/wallet_mobile/README.md

 ### Prerequisites

 - Flutter SDK installed
-- Dart SDK compatible with the Flutter version in use
+- Dart SDK compatible with your Flutter version
 - Android Studio, VS Code, or another Flutter-capable IDE
-- A running backend API reachable from your emulator or device
+- A running `wallet_system` backend reachable from your device or emulator

 ### Install Dependencies